Mariki816/GlazeHub/README.md

 Data Model
 ========
-The first step was to set up my data model using Python.
+The first step was to set up my data model using Python and sqlite.
 Each object was written as a class and then class particuar methods were written to retrieve data from that class.

 ![Data Model](/screencaps/GH_datamodel.jpg)